Showing posts sorted by date for query gauntlet. Sort by relevance Show all posts

 The CryptO'pinion?

-At first, I was unsure about Special Forces because there are so many keys to learn, and the manual isn't the best (quite dispiriting if I'm honest).
+At first, I was unsure about Special Forces as there are so many keys to learn, and the manual isn't the best (quite dispiriting if I'm honest).
 Plus, I wasn't sure about the point of view as I often got attacked by off-screen enemies.
 Also, I was dismayed about the lack of health kits, so once your soldier is critically injured, you may as well keep him safe somewhere or send him to the drop zone - I guess that's realism for ya!

 Once past the hurdle of learning the keys, I began to relax and enjoy the game for all the tactical joy it possesses.
 Each mission is its own giant adventure of pain and misery!
 Being out in the field is a thrill because the world is immense.
 It's up to you how to play, either devise a route or calculate how to cope against an overwhelming enemy.
 Or perhaps sneak through, picking off the enemies one by one?